shannonturner/art-games/README.md

 **Art Mash**: Discover art from museums around the world with one simple question: which one do you like better?
  * Also includes 'Learn about this art' feature
  * View top favorites from everyone's playthroughs
+ * Keyboard shortcuts: press Z to vote for the artwork on the LEFT
+ * Keyboard shortcuts: press X to vote for the artwork on the RIGHT

 ---